fxzxmic/Busybox-for-AlpineLinux-on-WSL-Version-1/README.md

 ## Usage

-1. Download the Busybox source code from [here](https://www.busybox.net/downloads/).
+1. Download the Busybox source code from [here](https://www.busybox.net/downloads/) (note the version).

+2. Patch the source code with [official patches](https://git.alpinelinux.org/aports/tree/main/busybox) from Alpine Linux.

-2. Install dependencies in the `dep.list`.
+3. Install dependencies in the `dep.list` on an Alpine Linux system.

-3. Place the configuration file `.config` in the source code root directory.
+4. Place the configuration file `.config` in the source code root directory.

-4. Execute `make` on the terminal.
+5. Execute `make` command.

 ## Contribution

 Any kind of contribution is welcome.
+Especially if you find that some commands can't be executed on WSL(Version 1) but I haven't deleted them, or if you think some commands should not be deleted and can be executed on WSL(Version 1) after testing.